 BUFFET:

 Depending on the type of buffet service you choose, it is most likely self-serve.
-The servers only come to check on the food to see if they need to be replenished.
+The servers only come to check on the food to see if it needs to be replenished.
 They will only come to replenish if this is included in your package, which usually comes at an extra cost.

 More often than not, there is no replenishment.
 The amount of food that is out on the buffet table/s is based on the guest count already.
 This means, what is served is set for the number of your wedding guests.